Cyberattack locked more than 200,000 systems across the globe

 By the evening of the Friday, the Ransomware started to spread to the US and South America but the worst hit remained Russia and Europe.
 According to Kaspersky Lab, they have recorded that there are 45 000 attacks in 74 countries that include Russia, UK, India, Italy, China, Egypt and Spain.

-Microsoft called the government and saw this attack as a wake-up call.
+Microsoft called the government and saw this cyber attack as a wake-up call.
 Microsoft’s president and chief legal officer Brad Smith told BBC, “We have seen vulnerabilities stored by the CIA show up on WikiLeaks, and now this vulnerability stolen from the NSA has affected customers around the world.
 As cybercriminals become more sophisticated, there is simply no way for customers to protect themselves against threats unless they update their systems.”